ttcdm/jinx-build/README.md

-# Vinix
+# willowos

-Vinix is an effort to write a modern, fast, and useful operating system in [the V programming language](https://vlang.io).
+willowos is an effort to write a modern, fast, and useful operating system in [the V programming language](https://vlang.io).

 Join the [Discord chat](https://discord.gg/S5Nm6ZDU38).

-## What is Vinix all about?
+## What is willowos all about?

 - Keeping the code as simple and easy to understand as possible, while not sacrificing performance and prioritising code correctness.